kirkewing/ci40-kiwano-webapp/README.md

 ![logo](https://static.creatordev.io/logo-md-s.svg)

-# Kiwano Webapp (Project 4)
+# Kiwano Webapp (Workshop 4)

-The Webapp codenamed - **Kiwano** is a system component, part of the Creator IoT Project 4 - Temperature
+The Webapp codenamed - **Kiwano** is a system component, part of the Creator IoT Workshop 4 - Temperature Logger.
-Logger.
 The application developed in [Node.js](https://nodejs.org/en/) is hosted in [Heroku](https://www.heroku.com/), a Platform as a Service (Paas).
 The application uses a MongoDB database, hosted in the cloud - [mLab](https://mlab.com/), therefore providing data cloud storage.
-Kiwano is a middle tier Webapp, which consumes the Device Server REST API and it's resources, fetching for connected devices (clients) and it's temperature values.
+Kiwano is a middle tier Webapp, which consumes the Device Server REST API and it's resources, fetching for connected devices (AwLWM2M clients) and it's temperature values.
 Finaly the Webapp provides a RESTAPI to consume the DataBase, in Project 4 it's used an Android Mobile App, but another REST client could also be used.